Pennsylvania's structural deficit

 Pennsylvania doesn't only spend the $50 billion from its General Fund.
 It also receives roughly $50 billion in federal dollars each year — a parallel river of money that flows into Medicaid, education, food assistance, transportation, and dozens of smaller programs.
 About a third of that, ~$17 billion, is the federal share of PA's Medicaid program.

 The structural deficit ticking at the top of this page assumes that money keeps flowing.
-If it gets cut, the gap grows fast.
+Federal funding is volatile — every administration, every budget negotiation, every recession.
+Any meaningful shift widens the gap fast.

 Federal dollars flowing into PA